System Prompt Sensitive Data

 postgresql://user:pass@host/dbname); database names; table or schema names; SQL fragments revealing data structure. - Infrastructure details: Internal operational details that enable reconnaissance or direct access to backend systems.
 Examples: internal hostnames; private IP addresses; internal service endpoint URLs; port numbers for internal services.

 - Business logic secrets: Proprietary operational values that should be enforced by application logic rather than disclosed in the prompt.
 Examples: internal discount codes; bypass tokens; pricing rules; feature flags with their activation conditions.
+Informational feature flags that only describe UI or behavioural context without granting bypass access or revealing proprietary logic are not flagged.

 Scoring